 It’s more likely you’ll run into this issue with an iPad or tablet program because there is only so much that these small devices can support.
 For example, if you’re using Procreate, you might struggle to get a 24 x 36” poster size at 300 DPI.

 If you run into issues with maxing out your design program’s capacity, lower the DPI as much as you feel comfortable lowering it.
 While 300 DPI is recommended for print, anything above 150 DPI tends to print well.
-Talk with your printer and see how low you can get your DPI while still getting the best print results.
+Talk with your printer and do a test print to see how low you can get your DPI while still getting the best print results.

 Choosing the right canvas size for your digital art is more complicated than walking into an art store and picking the canvas that will fill the blank spot on your wall.
 With some practice though, it will come easily and naturally.